cartopher/automateSanGIS/README.md

     # Create constructor, set the parameters, and initialize class variables.
     def __init__(self, directory, filename):
         """Constructor initializes some class variables.
            :param self: pass 'self' to access variables coming from the constructor
            :param directory: a complete path of directory to be changed to new directory path.
-        :param filename: the name of downloaded file(s).
+           :param filename: the name of downloaded file(s)."""
-        """

         # Initialize class variables
         self.directory = directory
         self.filename = filename
         self. current_month_folder = None
 ````

-#### changeDirectory() Method
+### changeDirectory() Method
 Now that we have created our Class and Constructor, we are free to access or modify our objects attributes in our Methods.
 For our first Class Method, we will create and change directories to ensure all ZIP files are downloaded and extracted in an organized workflow each month.
 ````